isomerpages/pa-cdc/_our-programmes/Common Flagship Programmes/WeCare Arts Fund@CDC.md

 <img style="width: 100%" height="auto" width="100%" alt="we care arts fund exhibition experiences" src="/images/Common%20Flagship%20Progs/wecare%20arts%20fund.png">
 </div>
 <h4>About WeCare Arts Fund@CDC</h4>
-<p>The WeCare Arts Fund@CDC is a grant scheme that is a collaborative effort
+<p>Launched in 2014, the WeCare Arts Fund@CDC (WCAF) is a collaboration between
-between the Community Development Councils (CDCs) and the National Arts Council (NAC).
-Its primary objective is to provide support to Social Service Agencies (SSAs) and Self-Help Groups (SHGs) by engaging their beneficiaries in artistic activities.</p>
+NAC and the People’s Association.
+Administered by the five Community Development Councils (CDCs) in Singapore, WCAF aims to increase arts access for beneficiaries within the social service sector.</p>
-<p>On 4 September 2017, the partnership between the CDCs and the NAC was
+<p>Social service agencies can tap into this fund to work with artists to
-renewed, with a commitment to allocate $1 million towards the WeCare Arts Fund over the next two years.
-The fund is designed to facilitate programmes that promote inclusivity in the arts and help individuals from disadvantaged and underserved communities build self-confidence.</p>
+customise their interactive arts workshops to the needs and interests of their beneficiaries in performing, visual, literary or multi-disciplinary art forms.</p>
 <h4>Activities supported by the Fund</h4>
 <p>The fund supports project costs that involve artists working directly
 with SSAs/SHGs and their beneficiaries through the Performing, Visual,